-Perfusion Performance Indicator (R Series Plus/Adult Only)
+Perfusion Performance Indicator (Optional/Adult Only)

-This feature is only available in R Series Plus models.
 This diamond-shaped figure provides a quick, overall indicator of how well the rescuer's combined rate and depth of chest compressions match the AHA/ERC recommendations for adult CPR.

 Before chest compressions begin (and after each shock), the Perfusion Performance Indicator is displayed as a hollow outline.
-This index starts to fill from the center out as compressions begin, and becomes fully filled when consistent chest compression depth exceeding 1.5, 1.6, or 2 inches (depending on the configuration) and rate exceeding 100 compressions per minute (cpm) are simultaneously achieved.
+This index starts to fill from the center out as compressions begin, and becomes fully filled when consistent chest compression depth exceeding 1.5, 1.6, or 2 inches (depending on the configuration), and rate exceeding 100 compressions per minute (cpm) are simultaneously achieved.
 Should the chest compression rate or depth begin to fall below the AHA/ERC recommended levels, the PPI will only partially fill to indicate the need for more vigorous efforts.
 Following the cessation of compressions, the PPI's fill level gradually decreases until a hollow outline is displayed after a short period of time.